 It is also expected that any person appointed to a Fund Board will have been selected by a committee of other independent, non-executive directors.

-City of London will consider exceptions to its position on a case by case basis.
+City of London will consider exceptions to its policy on a case by case basis.
+Good Shareholder/Board communication leads to effective control and direction of the Fund